Sharan515/deep-learning-challenge/Report on Neural Network Model.md

 However, alternative models such as **Random Forests** or **Gradient Boosting** could be considered to improve accuracy further.
 These models excel in handling categorical data and may provide better interpretability for decision-making.

-Would you like me to add any additional details or format it differently?
-Happy to refine it further!